HCAHOI/Mini-Perf/README.md

 ## Introduction

-Mini Perf is a small Linux program performance measurement tool.
+Mini Perf is a small Linux C/C++ program performance measurement tool.
 It can be easily used after including the header file.

+## TODO

+- [x] Basic functions
+- [ ] Export to CSV
+- [ ] Micro-benchmark
+- [ ] Mini flame graph

 ## Supported Metrics